The Woza Differnce

 - Astrid, Woza Parent, Dallas, Tx.

-We intentionally craft small and inclusive groups on all of our programs.
-We typically have about a dozen students led by two leaders (and we never go higher than a 7:1 ratio).
-Our groups are big enough for everyone to find their place, and small enough for each player to have an important role.
-Our leaders are trained to set a tone of inclusion from day one, with the hope that each group quickly feels like its own Woza team.
+Woza intentionally crafted small and inclusive groups on all of programs.
+There were typically about a dozen students led by two leaders.
+Our groups were designed to be big enough for everyone to find their place, and small enough for each player to have an important role.
+Our leaders set a tone of inclusion from day one, with the hope that each group quickly felt like its own Woza team.

 Passionate about soccer, travel, and adventure, our leaders are enthusiastic about helping teenagers discover the unique connection and impact soccer has worldwide.
 Woza leaders are experienced role models, demonstrating exceptional character that resonates with students far beyond the summer.
-Leaders go through a competitive selection process, arrive with certifications in Wilderness First Aid, and attend an intensive leader training before the summer begins.
+Leaders went through a competitive selection process, arrived with certifications in Wilderness First Aid, and attended an intensive leader training before each summer.

-Each itinerary is carefully crafted around community partners who share our mission and commitment to using soccer as a vehicle for social impact.
-At Woza, we believe this relationship and service should not end when you leave your trip.
-On each trip, participants devise plans to stay connected and continue helping our partners throughout the year.
+Each itinerary was carefully crafted around community partners who share our mission and commitment to using soccer as a vehicle for social impact.
+At Woza, we believe this relationship and commitment service should not end when you leave your trip.
+On each trip, participants devised plans to stay connected and continue helping our partners throughout the year.
 Click here to learn more about Woza's Impact.

-We only work with local soccer partners who are working towards social impact and act as true hosts to our groups, involving us in every aspect of their activities and welcoming us into their home communities.
-These are sport programs, clubs, and academies (like Mtuba Football Academy, run by Sheldon Hughes, pictured above) with whom we’ve built relationships well before any Woza group arrives.
-Our goal is working with long-term partners to whom we'll return year after year.
+We only worked with local soccer partners who focused on social impact and acted as true hosts to our groups, involving us in every aspect of their activities and welcoming us into their home communities.
+These partners are sport programs, clubs, and academies (like Mtuba Football Academy, run by Sheldon Hughes, pictured above) with whom we built relationships well before any Woza group arrived.
+These were long-term partnerships and we visited them multiple days each trip, multiple times each summer and year after year.
+We were proud to support student fundraising for these partners and designate many of them as beneficiaries when we closed our doors.
 Click here to learn more about Woza's Partners.